South Africa's coal export line remains partially closed after derailment

 The coal train derailed on Saturday near Vryheid in the northern part of the country’s KwaZulu-Natal province, the second derailment on the coal line this year, Transnet said.

-Companies including Exxaro Resources (EXXJ.J), Glencore (GLEN.L) and Anglo American's coal spin-off Thungela Resources (TGAJ.J) export coal through the Richards Bay coal terminal.
+Companies including Exxaro Resources, Glencore and Anglo American’s coal spin-off Thungela Resources export coal through the Richards Bay coal terminal.

 “Though the frequency is not high, these derailments have severe consequences for the South African coal value chain, our customers, Transnet and the South African economy at large,” Transnet said.